kopykat-kt/kopykat/README.md

 ## What can KopyKat do?

-This plug-in generates a couple of new methods that make working with immutable (read-only) types more convenient.
+This plug-in generates a couple of new methods that make working with immutable (read-only) types, like data classes and value classes, more convenient.

 ![IntelliJ showing the methods](https://github.com/kopykat-kt/kopykat/blob/main/intellij.png?raw=true)

 ### Mutable `copy`

 This new version of `copy` takes a *block* as a parameter.
 Within that block, mutability is simulated; the final assignment of each (mutable) variable becomes the value of the new copy.
+These are generated for both data classes and value classes.

 ```kotlin
 val p1 = Person("Alex", 1)